ianhellstrom/rtfd/source/sql/plans.rst

 ------------------
 Sometimes Oracle executes statements in parallel, which can significantly improve the runtime performance of a query.
 The query coordinator (QC) initiates the parallel execution of a SQL statement.
-The parallel server processes (PSPs) are responsible for the actual work that is done in parallel.
+The parallel server :term:`processes` (PSPs) are responsible for the actual work that is done in parallel.
 The coordinator distributes the work to the PSPs, and may have to do some of the work that cannot be done in parallel.
 A classic example is the ``SUM(...)`` operation: the PSPs calculate the subtotals but the coordinator has to add the subtotals from each PSP to obtain the final tally.